-I’ve been a private investigator in Massachusetts for over 20 years.
+I’ve been a MA private investigators for over 25 years.

-Prior to becoming a MA private investigator, I was an insurance claim adjuster.
+Prior to becoming a MA private investigator, I'd beEn an insurance claim adjuster.

-the information they need in order for their clients to take action on their "problem claims".
+the information you need in order for their clients to take action on their "problem claims".

 Luckily, it often takes just one significant finding to turn the investigation around.